 LG is also expected to ship the G4 with Android Lollipop 5.1 preinstalled.

-Pricing isn’t so clear, but German retailers claim prices will be anywhere between €679 and €689, approximately US$750, for the 32GB model, making it cheaper than the Samsung Galaxy S6.
+Pricing isn’t so clear, but German retailers claim prices will be anywhere between €679 and €689, approximately RM2660, for the 32GB model, making it around the same price as the Samsung Galaxy S6.
 It’s worth noting that this is for the base model, rather than for the sexy leather-backed version we’ve been lusting over.

-That version is expected to set you back around US$790, which would make it more expensive than the S6, but less than the S6 Edge.
+That version is expected to set you back around RM2810, which would make it more expensive than the S6, but less than the S6 Edge.

 The LG G4 will be launched tomorrow, and Stuff will be reporting live from the event.
 Make sure you check back here for the latest news and updates.